T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

    Result: (& (|(a=*X*)(b=*X*)) (|(a=*Y*)(b=*Y*))

-Attention: this option is only usefull in specific environments.
+Attention: this option is only useful in specific environments.
 Only use it, if it is really needed.
 The query becomes much more cpu / IO intensive.